-For each t we have an economic equilibrium, which induces the utility function v(t,w), expressing the utility that type w gets at the equilibrium induced by tax rate t.
+For each t we have an economic equilibrium, which induces the utility function v(t, w), expressing the utility that type w gets at the equilibrium induced by tax rate t.

-We now define a particular binary relation on $T \times T$ .
-At a pair of tax rates $(t^1, t^2)$ let $f(t^1, t^2)$ be the fraction of the population that prefers $t^1$ to $t^2$ .
-We consider the binary relation, $\Pi^1$ , whose domain is $T \times T$ defined by:
+We now define a particular binary relation on $T \times T$.
+At a pair of tax rates (t^1, t^2) let $f(t^1, t^2)$ be the fraction of the population that prefers t^1 to t^2 .
+We consider the binary relation, Π^1 , whose domain is $T \times T$ defined by:.

-$$\Pi^{1}(t^{1}, t^{2}) \ge \Pi^{1}(t^{3}, t^{4}) \Leftrightarrow f(t^{1}, t^{2}) \ge f(t^{3}, t^{4}).$$
+$$(t^1, t^2)\Pi^1(t^3, t^4) \Leftrightarrow f(t^1, t^2) \ge f(t^3, t^4)$$

-That is, a party identified with $\Pi^1$ prefers to be in a situation where it and its opposition propose $t^1$ and $t^2$ , respectively, than a situation in which it and its opposition propose $t^3$ and $t^4$ , respectively, if and only if it wins a larger fraction of the vote in the first situation than in the second.
+That is, a party identified with Π^1 prefers to be in a situation where it and its opposition propose t^1 and t^2 , respectively, than a situation in which it and its opposition propose t^3 and t^4 , respectively, if and only if it wins a larger fraction of the vote in the first situation than in the second.

-Similarly, we define the binary relation $\Pi^2$ in the opposite way:
+Similarly, we define the binary relation Π^2 in the opposite way:.

-$$\Pi^{2}(t^{1}, t^{2}) \ge \Pi^{2}(t^{3}, t^{4}) \Leftrightarrow f(t^{1}, t^{2}) \le f(t^{3}, t^{4}).$$
+$$(t^1, t^2)\Pi^2(t^3, t^4) \Leftrightarrow f(t^1, t^2) \le f(t^3, t^4)$$

-Thus, a party with these preferences is viewed, also, as only caring about winning large majorities, but it is identified with playing the second policy in the ordered pair $(t^1, t^2)$ or $(t^3, t^4)$ .
+Thus, a party with these preferences is viewed, also, as only caring about winning large majorities, but it is identified with playing the second policy in the ordered pair (t^1, t^2) or (t^3, t^4) .

-We now define a very trivial mapping $\sigma^$ , which maps every partition of W into the ordered pair $(\Pi^1,\Pi^2)$ .
+We now define a very trivial mapping σ^ , which maps every partition of W into the ordered pair (Π^1,Π^2) .
 That is, regardless of how the citizenry separates itself into two elements to form two parties, each party cares only about winning the election.

-If the utility function v is single-peaked in t, as it will be if u is well-behaved, then the median voter theorem tells us there is, for any partition (L,R) a political equilibrium with endogenous parties at $(v,\sigma^)$ at which both parties propose the ideal policy of the median citizen, which will here be the citizen whose real wage is the median real wage.
+If the utility function v is single-peaked in t, as it will be if u is well-behaved, then the median voter theorem tells us there is, for any partition (L,R) a political equilibrium with endogenous parties at (v,σ^) at which both parties propose the ideal policy of the median citizen, which will here be the citizen whose real wage is the median real wage.

 This is, essentially, the structure of all political-economy models that invoke the median voter theorem.
-From the vantage point of the concept of political-economic equilibrium, as I have defined it, these median-voter examples are deficient in two major respects: first, political-economic equilibrium only exists if the policy space is unidimensional, and second, the mapping $\sigma$ is non-responsive to the preferences of the members of the parties: it is , simply, a constant mapping.
-(One might add a third deficiency: that the model implies that parties always propose the same policy.)
+From the vantage point of the concept of political-economic equilibrium, as I have defined it, these median-voter examples are deficient in two major respects: first, political-economic equilibrium only exists if the policy space is unidimensional, and second, the mapping σ is non-responsive to the preferences of the members of the parties: it is , simply, a constant mapping.
+(One might add a third deficiency: that the model implies that parties always propose the same policy, which does not appear to represent real politics.)
 Regarding existence, the problem is that, if the policy space is multi-dimensional, then there is in general no Nash equilibrium for the game between these two victory-seeking parties.
 Formally, this is because there is usually no Condorcet winner in a multi-dimensional policy space.
+(For elaboration, see

+Roemer (2001).)
 The second point is the formal consequence of adopting a conception of party competition in which parties do not have the interests of their members at heart, but are purely opportunistic.